 Editorial style guide

-The editorial style guide includes topics like grammar, spelling, capitalization, abbreviations, and conventions that should be followed for written copy.
+The guide includes topics like grammar, spelling, capitalization, abbreviations, and conventions that should be followed for written copy.

 Download the editorial style guide (login required)